markbattistella/hapticsmanager

 submitForm()

-}You can also call .play() directly when you need full control over timing:
+}You can also call .play() directly from a main-actor context when you need full control over timing:

 <details> <summary>Show all 151 presets</summary>